Can heaven wait? Best-selling author says ‘no’

 “I love what I do,” Mr. Strobel said of his journalism, which earned him a Pulitzer Prize nomination as the Chicago Tribune’s legal reporter.
 “I would love to be able to continue to do what I do in some way, without the impediments, without the shortcomings, without the problems, but to be able to continue to write and continue to grow creatively.
 I think that’s got to be part of what eternity will be like.
 Otherwise, it’s [going to] get pretty boring after a million years.”

-One expert, R.T.
+R.T.
 Mullins, a senior research fellow at the University of Helsinki’s Collegium for Advanced Studies, said interest in the afterlife spans world religions, even those that don’t acknowledge a deity.

 “I think it’s a very natural human desire to have a life that keeps going and going and going,” Mr. Mullins said in an interview.
-The scholar admitted that some opposing views can trigger a harsh response.
+The scholar acknowledged that some opposing views can trigger harsh responses.

-“When I meet, for instance, a bishop in Sweden, who tells me, ‘No, no, no, no, you really don’t want that.
+“When I meet, for instance, a bishop in Sweden who tells me, ‘No, no, no, no, you really don’t want that.
 What you really want is just for God to remember you forever.’
 I’m like, ‘No, screw that.
 I want life after death.
 I want what Jesus promised me … and if you’re not making good on that, then why would I follow?’”

-According to Dr. Andrew Newberg, a physician and author of “How God Changes Your Brain,” the desire to seek heaven and the afterlife may be a design feature of the human brain.
+Dr. Andrew Newberg, a physician and author of “How God Changes Your Brain,” said the desire to seek heaven and the afterlife may be a design feature of the human brain.

-“Our brain is designed in certain ways, it functions in certain ways, that really enables or facilitates our ability to have religious and spiritual experiences and beliefs,” said Dr. Newberg, director of research at Thomas Jefferson Hospital’s Marcus Institute of Integrative Health in Philadelphia.
+“Our brain is designed in certain ways.
+It functions in certain ways that really enables or facilitates our ability to have religious and spiritual experiences and beliefs,” said Dr. Newberg, director of research at Thomas Jefferson University Hospital’s Marcus Institute of Integrative Health in Philadelphia.

 Sign up for Daily Newsletters